Angeles National Forest Rock Climbing

-The Angeles National Forest, encompassing the San Gabriel Mountain range, is home to several sport climbing and bouldering venues.
-Elevations up to 7000 feet and a scenic alpine-like setting provide ideal summer conditions for Southern California's ever-growing climbing population.
+The Angeles National Forest, and its neighboring areas, encompass most of the San Gabriel Mountain range.
+It is home to trad, sport climbing and bouldering venues.
+Elevations rise to 10,000 feet at the summit of Mount San Antonio, providing a scenic alpine-like setting with ideal summer conditions for Southern California's ever-growing climbing population.

 Most areas are accessed via the Angeles Crest Highway (SR 2) at the city of La Canada Flintridge from the west.
 Access from San Bernardino County from the east is currently unavailable due to the closure of the Angeles Crest Highway west of Wrightwood.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Angeles National Forest:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Angeles National Forest:

 Featured Route For Angeles National Forest